-From social media sites to remarketing, the world of Internet offers hundreds of ways for the travel and tourism businesses to connect with their niche audience.
+From social media sites to remarketing, the world of the Internet offers hundreds of ways for the travel and tourism businesses to connect with their niche audience.
 Just as the travelling needs and behaviour of tourists have changed, so has the way tourism businesses market their services.
 This is where tourism marketing plays an important role as an effective strategy to promote touristic services, such as hotels, restaurants, transportation, and destinations.
 To help guide you to make the right decisions regarding your tourism marketing plans, take a look at this article, ‘Tourism Marketing’.

 Trends in Tourism: What You Need to Know

 Tourism has evolved faster than ever before as the modern traveller is now caring more about their carbon footprint and their travelling needs.
-For businesses, the emerging tourism trends are extremely important in order to remain relevant in this fast-changing industry.
+For businesses, emerging tourism trends are extremely important in order to remain relevant in this fast-changing industry.
 In the article ‘Tourism Trends: Opportunities for The Tourism Industry’, get to know all the latest trends that are playing a major role in the tourism industry.

 The Emerging Technology Trends in the Tourism Industry

-Revenue management is highly relevant in tourism industry as well as in airlines, restaurants, coaches, railway, cruises, and car rentals.
+Revenue management is highly relevant in the tourism industry as well as in airlines, restaurants, coaches, railway, cruises, and car rentals.
 This concept is about increasing profits and generating more revenue.
 Income growth can be multiplied in the hospitality sector if revenue management is adopted by all the company’s departments.
 After all, it’s all about selling the service to the right customer at the right time.
 The best examples of revenue management and its importance can be found in this article, ‘Revenue Management; clearly explained!’.